The Cauchy problem of the Camassa-Holm equation in a weighted Sobolev space: Long-time and Painlev\'e asymptotics

 Case III: $0\leq\xi<2$ in Figure \ref{figtheta} (c), \quad Case IV: $\xi>2$ in Figure \ref{figtheta} (d).

-For the cases I and IV, there is not any stationary phase point on the real axis, while for the cases II and III, there exist four and two stationary phase points on the real axis, denoted as $\xi_1> ... > \xi_4$ and $\xi_1>\xi_2$ respectively (see Figure \ref{regions1} and Figure \ref{phase}).
+Notice that the division above omits two critical cases : $\xi=-\frac{1}{4}$ and $\xi=2$.
+For the sake of completeness of the discussion, we will place these two cases in Section 5.

-Note that the jump matrix in RHP\ref{RHP2} also has an item of $e^{2it\theta}$, so we have to introduce a classical decomposition to make it decay in the target area.
+For the cases I and IV, there is no stationary phase point on the real axis, while for the cases II and III, there exist four and two stationary phase points on the real axis, denoted as $\xi_1> \xi_2>\xi_3 > \xi_4$ and $\xi_1>\xi_2$ respectively.